AdobeDocs/experience-manager-65.en/help/assets/download-assets-from-aem.md

    ![Available options when downloading assets from Experience Manager Assets](/help/assets/assets/asset-download1.png)

-   *Figure: Download dialog box options.*
+   *Figure: Options available in the download dialog.*

 1. In the Download dialog box, select the download options you want.